Yuwen Xian

-Yuwen Xian (宇文憲) (545–July 18, 578), Xianbei name Pihetu (毗賀突), formally Prince Yang of Qi (齊煬王), was an imperial prince of the Northern Zhou dynasty of China.
+Yuwen Xian (宇文憲) (545–July 18, 578), Xianbei nickname Pihetu (毗賀突), formally Prince Yang of Qi (齊煬王), was an imperial prince of the Northern Zhou dynasty of China.
 He was a key official and general during the reign of his brother Emperor Wu, but after Emperor Wu's death he was feared on account of his ability by his nephew Emperor Xuan, who therefore falsely accused him of plotting treason and strangled him.

 Background

 Yuwen Xian was born in 544, as the fifth son of Yuwen Tai, the paramount general of Western Wei.
 His mother was Yuwen Tai's concubine Lady Dabugan, who was ethnically Rouran.
 He was initially created the Duke of Fucheng and was said to be intelligent from his youth, and he and his older brother Yuwen Yong (by another concubine, Lady Chinu) studied the Shi Jing and the Zuo Zhuan together.
 Once, when Yuwen Tai was giving his sons horses, Yuwen Xian alone picked a multicolored horse.
 When Yuwen Tai asked him why he did so, he reasoned that in battle, a multicolored horse would be easier to tell apart from others.
 Yuwen Tai was pleased with the response, and from that point on, whenever he saw multicolored horses, he would award them to Yuwen Xian.

 In 553, Western Wei seized the modern Sichuan and Chongqing region from the Liang Dynasty pretender Xiao Ji.
 While Yuwen Tai initially entrusted the region to his nephew Yuchi Jiong, he wanted to eventually send a son there due to the wealth and strategic importance of the region.
 He asked his sons who was willing to go—but none responded except Yuwen Xian.
 Yuwen Tai responded, "A provincial governor needs to pacify the people and rule over them, and you are too young to do that.
 Based on age, I will pick an older brother of yours."
 Yuwen Xian responded, "It should be based on ability, not age.
 If you let me try and I fail, I am willing to be punished."
 Yuwen Tai was impressed with the response, but did not send him due to his young age, but left instructions for Yuwen Xian to be eventually entrusted with the region.
 In 554, Yuwen Xian was promoted to the greater title of Duke of Ancheng.